Find out where your bank or building society is licensed, and what depositor protection guarantees you'll get if they go bust.

 The EGS is applicable to Allied Irish Bank, Anglo Irish Bank Corporation Limited, Bank of Ireland, Educational BS, Irish Life & Permanent and Irish Nationwide BS.

-First £50,000 per individual claimant per Licenced institution via the Guernsey Banking Deposit Compensation Scheme.
+The first £50,000 per individual claimant per licensed institution is covered via the Guernsey Banking Deposit Compensation Scheme.

 Compensation limits are not payable for each savings account you have with a particular bank, but for the total amount you hold with them.

-It doesn't matter who your bank is owned by so much as whether the banking licence is shared with other brands in the same group that will affect your compensation entitlement.
+It doesn't matter who your bank is owned by, but rather whether the banking licence is shared with other brands in the same group that will affect your compensation entitlement.

-For example, in the UK Halifax and Bank of Scotland are under the same banking licence, so you can only get £85,000 across the two brands under the terms of the Financial Services Compensation Scheme (or £170,000 for joint accounts).
+For example, in the UK, Halifax and Bank of Scotland are under the same banking licence, so you'll only be covered for £85,000 across the two brands under the terms of the Financial Services Compensation Scheme (or £150,000 for joint accounts).
 But NatWest and Royal Bank of Scotland, although both owned by RBS, have separate banking licences, so you would be covered by up to £85,000 for each bank.